radhikavraghavan5/Naive-Bayes-classifier-for-SMS-Spam-Filtering/README.md

 # Scope
 This project aims to build a Spam Filter using R libraries, which classifies new messages as spam or ham, by utilizing the Naive Bayes classifier.
-Its accuracy aims for a ratio of above 90%, or else, I expect that more than 90% of the new messages will be classified correctly.
+Its accuracy aims for a ratio of above 90%

 # Scenario
-This challenge is part of the Data Science course I took up, goal was to provide the contest with an algorithm, that takes as input the user's sms and automatically filters out the spam ones.
+This challenge was part of the Data Science course I studied, goal was to provide the contest with an algorithm, that takes as input the user's sms and automatically filters out the spam ones.
 This algorithm would be implemented to a new app and should score an accuracy ratio of at least 90% (the standard one achieved by the competitors).

 # Data Sets
-To train the algorithm, I am going to use a dataset of 5560 SMS messages that are already classified by humans.
-The dataset was put together by Tiago A. Almeida and José María Gómez Hidalgo and it can be downloaded from the The UCI Machine Learning Repository.
+To train the algorithm, I used a dataset of 5560 SMS messages that are already classified by humans.

 # Roadmap
 Briefly explore the full data set, consisting of 5560 SMS messages, which is distributed among spam and ham content by approximately 87% and 13%, respectively.